markwitt1/concopy/README.md

 brew install concopy
 ```

-### Other
+### Other Methods

-Download the binary for your platform and put it somewhere in your PATH.
+Download the binary compatible with your platform and place it somewhere in your PATH.

 Run `chmod +x path/to/binary` to make the binary executable.

 ## Usage

-### By command line arguments
+### By Command Line Arguments

 Run `concopy <file1> <file2> <folder1>` to copy the content of the specified files to the clipboard.

 ### Using .concopyuse

-Add a `.concopyuse` file at your project root and populate it with the file / directory paths separated with line breaks.
+Add a `.concopyuse` file at your project root and populate it with the file/directory paths separated by line breaks.

 For example: